pdjr-signalk-plugins/pgn130316/README.md

 Where:

-*temperature_source* derives from the PGN *temperature source* byte field and is one of the NMEA assigned values
+*temperature_source* derives almost directly from the 'Source' property value returned by ```canboatjs```.
-**seaTemperature**,
+For NMEA defined sources this will result be one of **seaTemperature**,
 **outsideTemperature**,
 **insideTemperature**,